⬡ ROULETTE CALCULATOR

 📊 Simulation Results

-The Roulette Probability Engine is a free, browser-based tool for tracking live roulette spins and simulating betting strategies across thousands of sessions.
-It covers every standard betting zone — straight-up numbers, splits, streets, corners, six-lines, dozens, columns, and outside bets — scoring each one using three independent statistical equations on every spin.
+The Roulette Calculator is a free, browser-based tool for tracking live roulette spins and simulating betting strategies across thousands of sessions.
+It covers every standard betting zone — straight-up numbers, splits, streets, corners, six-lines, dozens, columns, and outside bets — scoring each one using three probability measurements on every spin.

 The tool supports both American roulette (38 pockets, 5.26% house edge) and European roulette (37 pockets, 2.70% house edge).
 Switch between them at the top of the page — all zones, scoring, and simulations update automatically.